cwinkelmann/deepfaune/README.md

 ---

 ## Oct 4, 2024
 Release v1.2.0 is available on Windows, Linux and MacOS.
-Performance are available [here](https://plmlab.math.cnrs.fr/deepfaune/software/-/blob/master/README.md?ref_type=heads#performance)

 * New categories 'beaver','fallow deer', 'otter' and 'raccoon'  (in french 'castor', 'daim', 'ragondin' and 'raton laveur').
 * New column 'Top1' (predicted class, even below  the threshold) is now in csv/xslx export.